 The information contained within this document is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.
 The value of investments and income from them is not guaranteed, can fall, and you may get back less than you invested.
 Your capital is therefore always at risk.
 Past performance is not a guide to future performance.
 If you invest in currencies other than your own, fluctuations in currency value will mean that the value of your investment will move independently of the underlying asset.
 Any specific investments mentioned are for illustrative purposes only and this is not intended as investment advice.
 If you are unsure as to the suitability of any investment or service, please contact a professional adviser or Progeny Asset Management to discuss.
-The data in the performance metrics table is based on historical performance and is not indicative of future performance which could be better or worse than what is shown.
+The data in the performance which could be better or worse than what is shown.
 The data contained in this profile is based on portfolio simulation and does not represent the actual portfolio.
-It is intended to provide an indication of the magnitude and direction of historic returns from a hypothetical portfolio made up of asset class market indices held in comparable proportions to those within the Bravo ESG 30 portfolio.
+It is intended to provide an indication of the magnitude and direction of historic returns from a hypothetical portfolio made up of asset class market indices held in comparable proportions to those within the Bravo ESG 40 portfolio.

 Progeny is a trading style of Progeny Asset Management Limited and is used by various companies within the Progeny group of companies.
 Progeny Asset Management Limited is a limited company registered in England and Wales with number 09415365.
 The company's registered address is 1A Tower Square, Leeds, LS1 4DL.
-Progeny Asset Management Limited is authorised and regulated by the Financial Conduct Authority (No. 740528)
+Progeny Asset Management Limited is authorised and regulated by the Financial Conduct Authority (No. 740528).